 The 5 Most Notable Third-Party Data Breaches of 2021 (So Far)

-Which third-party breaches stood out in 2021, and what can we learn from them?
+Which third-party breaches stood out in 2021, and what can we learn about third-party risks from them?
 Here are five notable ones:

 Late last year, cybercriminals exploited vulnerabilities in Accellion’s File Transfer Appliance, which is used to move large and sensitive files within a network, to expose private data such as Social Security numbers and banking information.
 The motive of the attack was criminal profit, and throughout 2021, we’ve heard about the many victims.
 They include the Reserve Bank of New Zealand, the state of Washington, grocery chain Kroger, the University of Colorado, cybersecurity firm Qualys, and many more.

 The Accellion breach is an unfortunate example of how bad things can get when hackers find an easy way to reach third-party targets.
 In fact, there are likely more Accellion victims still to be named.
 Accellion now faces multiple lawsuits in Northern California and Washington state courts, but there will no doubt be more.

 In March, Volkswagen Group of America, Inc. was notified that its vendor had left unsecured data on the Internet between August 2019 and May 2021 that had been accessed by an unauthorized party.
 The breach affected 3.3 million customers, with over 97% relating to Audi customers and interested buyers.
 The exposed data varied from contact information to Social Security numbers and loan numbers.

 This cyber incident is an excellent example of what can happen when sensitive data is mistakenly left exposed on the Internet, a common yet highly preventable situation.
 In fact, Panorays recently found that a surprisingly high number of vendors are not configuring their cloud storage buckets properly.
 To help protect their customers’ data, organizations should be sure to check that their vendors are storing it securely on the cloud.